HotswapProjects/HotswapAgent/README.md

 Creating Release
 ================
 Launch `run-tests.sh` script in the main directory.
 Currently, you have to setup JAVA_HOME location directory manually.
-At least Java 7 and Java 8 with DCEVM should be checked before a release.
+At least Java 11 with DCEVM should be checked before a release.
 All automatic tests are set to fail the whole script in case of any single test failure.

 Go to the directory representing repository root.
 In case DCEVM is named `dcevm`

     mvn release:prepare
     mvn release:perform

-In case your DCEVM is named differently i.e. `server`

-    mvn release:prepare -Darguments="-Ddcevm=server"
-    mvn release:perform -Darguments="-Ddcevm=server"

 Credits
 =======